-🛠 06202 SPANISH II
+06202 SPANISH II 10-12 Year

-Prereq. - Grade of "C" or better in Spanish I. A continuation of Spanish I, with emphasis on conversational skills developing a large working vocabulary, including the past tense and stressing writing skills.
-Includes studies of geography of Mexico, Central and South America, Spain, sports, art, Hispanic customs and celebrations.
+Pre-req. - Grade of "C" or better in Spanish I. A continuation of Spanish I, with emphasis on conversational skills developing a large working vocabulary, including the past tense, and stressing writing skills.
+Includes studies of geography of Mexico, Central and South America, Spain, sports, art, Hispanic customs, and celebrations.
 Course is conducted mainly in Spanish and is offered to students who have successfully completed Spanish 1.
 This class is not designed for native speakers of Spanish.